Donate

 Digital Record-Keeping Requirements

-Landlords must keep digital records of income and expenses.
+Landlords and self-employed must keep digital records of income and expenses.
 This can be done using MTD-compliant software such as:

 • QuickBooks